Kequc/kequapp.github.io/content/6-additional-information/1-bundle-properties.md

 ### context

-A place to store variables derived by actions, we might use these variables elsewhere in our code.
-Changes can be made here whenever we want and it may be populated with anything.
+A place to store variables derived by actions, you might use these variables elsewhere in our code.
+Changes can be made here whenever you want and it may be populated with anything.

 Maybe authentication details, a user object, or any data that's useful in other places.

 ### params

-When defining a route we can specify parameters to extract by prefixing a colon `':'` character in the url.
-If we specify a route such as `'/users/:userId'` we will have a `params` item called `'userId'`.
-Use a double asterisk `'/**'` to accept anything for the remainder of the url, this will cause us to have a `params` item called `'wild'`.
+When defining a route you may specify parameters to extract by prefixing a colon `':'` character in the url.
+If you specifid a route such as `'/users/:userId'` it will have a `params` item called `'userId'`.
+Use a double asterisk `'/**'` to accept anything for the remainder of the url, it will have a `params` item called `'wild'`.

 Param values are always a string.